Bud Hagon

 My Experience

-I have considerable experience working with young people and adults facing a range of issues such as anxiety, depression, self-harm, neurodivergence related issues, low self-esteem, relationship issues, identity concerns, and LGBTQIA+ challenges.
+I have considerable experience working with individuals facing a range of issues such as anxiety, depression, low self-esteem, relationship issues, lack of confidence, difficulties at work, neurodivergence related issues and LGBTQIA+ challenges.
 In addition to my private practice, I work part-time as Counselling Lead at a mental health charity for young people in Chichester.

 How does counselling help?